 The Stanford Open Policing Project reviewed almost 100 million traffic stops from 2011-2017 across 21 state patrol agencies, and results showed that police stopped and searched black and Latino drivers on the basis of less evidence than used in stopping white drivers.
 The study did not conclude whether officers knowingly engaged in racial discrimination; instead, it inferred that race is a factor when conducting traffic stops around the country.

-Attorney Brian P. Gabriel has challenged countless traffic tickets throughout his career as a reliable and dependable criminal defense lawyer.
-With a free consultation, you can start to learn how to best defend your actions in traffic court.
+You can protect your driving privileges with the help of an experienced West Palm Beach traffic lawyer.
+Criminal Defense Attorney Brian Gabriel has challenged countless traffic tickets throughout his career as a reliable and dependable criminal defense lawyer.